New Albany Mayor's Court

 Website: New Albany Mayor’s Court

-This court rules on misdemeanor cases in which defendants are accused of violating New Albany city ordinances.
-The court will hear many different types of misdemeanors, including traffic offenses and criminal offenses.
+The Mayor’s Court deals with misdemeanor cases in which defendants are accused of violating New Albany city ordinances.
+The court also hears violations of state laws which occur within the geographic boundaries of new Albany.
+The court only has jurisdiction over misdemeanors; no felonies.
 Some of the common cases in New Albany Mayor’s Court include: